leonovk/leonovk/README.md

 ### 🚀 About Me

 I'm a software engineer deeply in love with computer science.
 I enjoy building projects, learning new technologies, and collaborating with the open-source community.
+It doesn't really matter to me what I write in, but I love Ruby and Rust the most.
+Rust is purely a hobby.
+I also don't write much in Go.